Image shows a row of Archer branded, blue and gold biochips.

 Why R&D is needed

-The company’s growth has been facilitated by the Research and Development Tax Incentive (R&DTI) to drive pioneering discoveries in the development of next-generation semiconductors.
+The company’s growth has been facilitated by the R&DTI which has driven pioneering discoveries in the development of next-generation semiconductors.

 CEO Dr Mohammad Choucair says recruiting internationally for leading scientists and technologists has been central to this.